-By the time you get to the interview in the MBA admissions process, you’re probably already miles ahead of where you were just a month or two earlier, when you first started preparing your business school applications.
-Still, while you’ve perhaps become an expert on yourself, your interview skills may be a little rusty (or, maybe you never fully developed them in the first place).
+By the time you get to the admissions interview in the MBA application process, you’re probably already miles ahead of where you were just a month or two earlier, when you first started preparing your business school applications.
+Still, while you’ve perhaps become an expert on yourself and your MBA goals, your interview skills may be a little rusty, and your admissions interview strategy may still not be solid (or, maybe you never fully developed them in the first place).

 Understandably, most applicants see the MBA admissions interview as the most nerve-wracking part of the application process.
 The face to face and live nature of this portion can be stressful to many, particularly for those who are less experienced presenting themselves in this format or less comfortable thinking on the fly (after hours and hours of essay rewrites and edits to get my story perfect, now I have to explain it to a stranger in real time?!).
 Preparation with key MBA admissions interview themes, examples, common responses, and delivery will greatly reduce anxiety with the admissions interview.

 While no two MBA admissions interviews are the same, we’ve conducted enough of them (and have prepared enough clients for them) that we know how to spot an admissions interview that’s helping your cause vs. one that’s going down the tubes in a hurry.
 Here are five important signs that your MBA admissions interview is going well: